 Greece: still a great place to kitesurf

-Hellenic Coast Guard revised its recent decision about the use of kitesurf as a recreation activity into Greek waters.
+Hellenic Coast Guard revised its recent decision about the use of kitesurf as a recreation activity in Greek waters.

-The new revised decision (a part of it has been attached) is now logical, functional and gives kitesurfing the freedom that deserves in line with international human rights and international sea law.
+The newly revised decision (a part of it has been attached) is now logical and functional and gives kitesurfing the freedom that it deserves in line with international human rights and international sea law.

 Greece is a very popular country for summer holidays.
-You must always give priority and respect the swimmers – sun bathers and follow the local rules of the spots you visit.
+However, you must always give priority to and respect the swimmers and sunbathers and follow the local rules of the spots you visit.

 The international petition has been suspended since the Hellenic Coast Guard Authorities fulfilled the overall proposals.